Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Coroutines are like threads, albeit they are more lightweight.
 You can have millions of coroutines running on just a few threads.
 The running coroutine is always executed in some thread.
 However, a _suspended_ coroutine does not consume a thread and it is not bound to a thread in any way.
-The suspending fuction that resumes this coroutine decides which thread the coroutine is resumed on by invoking `Continuation.resume` on this thread and coroutine's dispatcher can override this decision and dispatch the coroutine's execution onto a different thread.
+The suspending function that resumes this coroutine decides which thread the coroutine is resumed on by invoking `Continuation.resume` on this thread and coroutine's dispatcher can override this decision and dispatch the coroutine's execution onto a different thread.